jjhegedus/engine-docs/source/setup-node.md

 // ...
 ```

-<h3 id="standalone-docker-container" title="Docker Container">Option 2: Standalone Docker Container</h3>
+<h3 id="standalone-docker-container" title="Docker container">Option 2: Standalone Docker container</h3>

 This option involves running a standalone docker container that contains the Engine proxy process and is hosted and managed separately from your Node server.

-<h4 id="create-config-json" title="Create the Config.json">Create the proxy's Config.json</h4>
+**Step 1.
+Create the proxy's config.json**

 The proxy uses a JSON object to get configuration information.
 If the configuration is passed the path to your file, that file will be watched for changes.
 Changes will cause the proxy to adopt the new configuration without downtime.

-**Create a JSON configuration file:**
+The file should look like this:

 ```
 {